An inspiring template for any would-be author of fiction from one of the most successful writers of crime fiction in the world.

 It all adds up to a hugely instructive and practical book - Writing Magazine

 Elizabeth George is the author of highly acclaimed novels of psychological suspense.
-Her first novel, A Great Deliverance, was honoured with the Anthony and Agatha Best First Novel awards in America and received the Grand Prix de Litt rature Polici re in France.
-It was made into a BBC 1 Drama in March 2001.
-Well-Schooled in Murder was awarded the prestigious German prize for international mystery fiction, the MIMI (1990).
-An Edgar and Macavity Nominee as well as a New York Times and international bestselling author, Elizabeth George divides her time between California and Kensington, London.
+She won the Anthony and Agatha Best First Novel awards in America and received the Grand Prix de Litterature Policiere in France.
+In 1990 she was awarded the prestigious German prize for international mystery fiction, the MIMI.
+Her novels have now been adapted for television by the BBC.
+An Edgar and Macavity Nominee as well as a New York Times and international bestselling author, Elizabeth George lives on Whidbey Island in the state of Washington.